Anaconda (1997 film): Legacy

+Franchise

-Sequels and crossover
+Sequels

 A sequel, Anacondas: The Hunt for the Blood Orchid, was released to theaters in 2004.
-Three more films follows with a direct-to-video release, Anaconda 3: Offspring (2008), Anacondas: Trail of Blood (2009) and Lake Placid vs. Anaconda (2015), a crossover film with the Lake Placid franchise.
+Two more films followed with a direct-to-video release: Anaconda 3: Offspring (2008) and Anacondas: Trail of Blood (2009).

+Crossover

+Lake Placid vs. Anaconda is a crossover film with the Lake Placid film series.
+It was released in 2015.

 Even though no characters from the first film appear in the sequels, the events of the first film are referenced by the character Cole Burris in the second film, when he says he knows a man (Dr. Steven Cale) and another man (Danny Rich) that took a crew down to the Amazon, where they were attacked by snakes; in Lake Placid vs. Anaconda, character Will "Tully" Tull describes the same incident of the snakes in the Amazon to Reba, without explicitly mentioning the characters.

+Remake

+On March 1, 2024, a Chinese-produced remake was released.

 Reboot

 In January 2020, Sony Pictures announced a reboot is in development and screenwriter Evan Daugherty was hired to write the reboot film.
+In 2023, Tom Gormican was announced to direct the film.
+In August 2024, Variety reported that Jack Black and Paul Rudd were in early talks to star in the film, which was said to focus on a group of friends who seek to remake the original 1997 film.
+Gormican would also co-write with Kevin Etten.
+Brad Fuller and Andrew Form would produce through their Fully Formed Entertainment company.
+Daniela Melchior joined the cast a month later.